Visa information system

 Supervision of the processing of personal data in the VIS:

-National Data Protection Authorities (in Slovenia this authority is Information Commissioner) monitor the lawfulness of the processing of personal data by the Member State concerned and its transfer to and from the VIS.
+National Data Protection Authorities (in Slovenia this authority is Information Commissioner) carry out supervision of the lawfulness of the processing of personal data by the Member State concerned and its transfer to and from the VIS.

-At the same time the European Data Protection Supervisor (EDPS) supervises the activities of the Management Authority regarding the processing of personal data in the VIS.
+At the same time the European Data Protection Supervisor (EDPS) supervises the activities of the eu-LISA regarding the processing of personal data in the VIS.

-In order to ensure a consistent level of protection of personal data, national Data Protection Authorities and the EDPS meet regularly within the VIS Supervision Coordination Group.
+In order to ensure a consistent level of protection of personal data, national Data Protection Authorities and the EDPS meet regularly within the Coordinated Supervision Committee.

 The rights of individuals: